laszewski/hugo/content/book/e534/index.md

 +++

-Here you find the Lecture notes for e516.
-PLease com back to this page as we will update it weekly.
+Here you find the Lecture notes for e534.
+Please come back to this page as we will update it weekly.
 Updates will typically tacke place Friday at midnight.